-No tax or fee shall be payable in respect of registration or licensing for use in the Bahama Islands of motor vehicles belonging to the Government of the United States of America and used for purposes connected directly with the establishment, maintenance or use of the Flight Testing Range.
+No tax or fee shall be payable in respect of registration or licensing for use in the Turks and Caicos Islands of motor vehicles belonging to the Government of the United States of America and used for purposes connected directly with the establishment, maintenance, or use of the Flight Testing Range.

-Article XIV
+ARTICLE XIV

-Customs Duties and other Taxes on Goods
+Customs Duties and Other Taxes on Goods

-- (I) No import, excise, consumption or other tax, duty or impost shall be charged on: - (a) material, equipment, supplies or goods for use in the establishment, maintenance, or use of the Flight Testing Range consigned to, or destined for, the United States authorities or a contractor; - (b) goods for use or consumption aboard United States public vessels or aircraft of the Army, Navy, Air Force, Coast Guard or Coast and Geodetic Survey;
+- (1) No import, excise, consumption or other tax, duty or import shall be charged on- - (a) material, equipment, supplies or goods for use in the establishment, maintenance, or use of the Flight Testing Range consigned to, or destined for, the United States authorities or a contractor; - (b) goods for use or consumption aboard United States public vessels or aircraft of the Army, Navy, Air Force, Coast Guard or Coast and Geodetic Survey; - (c) goods consigned to the United States authorities for the use of institutions under Government control known as Post Exchanges, Ships' Service Stores, Commissary Stores or Service Clubs, or for sale thereat to members of the United States Forces, or civilian employees of the United States being nationals of the United States and employed in connexion with the Flight Testing Range, or members of their families resident with them and not engaged in any business or occupation in the Turks and Caicos Islands; - (d) the personal belongings or household effects of persons referred to in sub-paragraph (c) of this Article and of contractors and their employees being nationals of the United States employed in the establishment, maintenance, or use of the Flight Testing Range and present in the Turks and Caicos Islands by reason only of such employment. - (2) No export tax shall be charged on the material, equipment, supplies or goods mentioned in paragraph (1) in the event of re-shipment from the Turks and Caicos Islands. - (3) This Article shall apply notwithstanding that the material, equipment, supplies or goods pass through other parts of the Turks and Caicos Islands en route to or from a Site.

-- (c) goods consigned to the United States authorities for the use of institutions under Government control known as Post Exchanges, Ships' Service Stores, Commissary Stores or Service Clubs, or for sale thereat to members of the United States Forces, or civilian employees of the United States being nationals of the United States and employed in connexion with the Flight Testing Range, or members of their families resident with them and not engaged in any business or occupation in the Bahama Islands; - (d) the personal belongings or household effects of persons referred to in sub-paragraph (c) of this Article and of contractors and their employees being nationals of the United States employed in the establishment, maintenance, or use of the Flight Testing Range and present in the Bahama Islands by reason only of such employment. - (2) No export tax shall be charged on the material, equipment, supplies or goods mentioned in paragraph (1) in the event of re-shipment from the Bahama Islands. - (3) This Article shall apply notwithstanding that the material, equipment, supplies or goods pass through other parts of the Bahama Islands en route to or from a Site. - (4) Administrative measures shall be taken by the United States authorities to prevent the resale of goods which are sold under paragraph (1) (c), or imported under paragraph (1) (d) of this Article, to persons not entitled to buy goods at such Post Exchanges, Ships' Service Stores, Commissary Stores or Service Clubs, or not entitled to free importation under the said paragraph (1) (d); and generally to prevent abuse of the customs privileges granted under this Article.
-There shall be co-operation between such authorities and the Government of the Bahama Islands to this end. - (5) The understanding with respect to paragraph (1) (d) of Article XIV of the Agreement for the Use and Operation of Certain Bases, signed 27th March, 19411, embodied in the notes exchanged by the Contracting Governments at Washington on 18th January, 1946, and 21st February, 1946, the texts of which are annexed hereto2, is hereby made applicable to this Article.
+- (4) Administrative measures shall be taken by the United States authorities to prevent the disposal, whether by resale or otherwise, of goods which are sold under paragraph (1) (c), or imported under paragraph (1) (d) of this Article, to persons not entitled to buy goods at such Post Exchanges, Ships' Service Stores, Commissary Stores or Service Clubs, or not entitled to free importation under the said paragraph (1) (d); and generally to prevent abuse of the customs privileges granted under this Article.
+There shall be co-operation between such authorities and the Government of the Turks and Caicos Islands to this end. - (5) The understanding with respect to paragraph (1) (d) of Article XIV of the Agreement for the Use and Operation of Certain Bases, signed 27th March, 1941, embodied in the notes exchanged by the Contracting Governments at Washington on 18th January, 1946, and 21st February, 1946, the texts of which are annexed hereto, is hereby made applicable to this Article, subject to the substitution of the word "disposal" for the word "resale" in paragraph (a) of that understanding.

-Article XV
+ARTICLE XV